ofallonlabs/saeedmirshekari/_src/blog/2022-06-11-preparing-for-success-in-your-first-data-science-job-interview.md

 ---
 layout: blog_base_katherine.njk
-title: How To Prepare For Success In Your First Data Science Job Interview
+title: How To Prepare For Your First Data Science Job Interview
 description: Preparing for a data science job interview is never an overnight event.
-Learn more about the best practices before, during, and after a Data Science job interview in today's job market that will greatly help you to increase your chances to land on your first data analyst / data scientist job.
+Learn more about the best practices before, during, and after a Data Science job interview in today's job market that will greatly help you.
-meta_title: NA
+meta_title: How To Prepare For Your First Data Science Job Interview
-meta_description: NA
+meta_description: Preparing for a data science job interview is never an overnight event.
+Learn more about the best practices before, during, and after a Data Science job interview in today's job market that will greatly help you.
 author: Katherine Olowookere
 date: 2022-06-30T21:22:08.965Z
 tags: